Appletorsh/git-manpages-l10n/README.md

 commıt# GIT Documentation Translations

-This project holds the translations for the documentation of Git.
-This document describes how you can contribute to the effort of enhancing the language coverage and maintaining the translation.

-This project is *not* about translating Git itself although the base content (the manpages) is extracted from it.
-Git uses a workflow for translations which is different from the one used by Git Manpages.
-If you feel interested, please refer to the [specific instructions][].
+This project workflow for  which is different from the one used by Git Manpages.
+If you feel interested, please refer to the [specific ][].

 ## Presentation